 The general partner is required to keep complete and accurate books with respect to the partnership's business at the principal office of the partnership.
-The books are maintained for financial accounting purposes on the accural basis, in accordance with generally accepted accounting principles.
+The books are maintained for financial accounting purposes on the accrual basis, in accordance with generally accepted accounting principles.
 The fiscal year of Icahn Enterprises is the calendar year.

-Unitholders will be entitled to have access to Icahn Enterprises books and certain other records at reasonable times upon reasonable notice to the general partner, subject to certain limitations including those intended to protect confidential business information.

-The general partner will furnish to each unitholder, within 120 days after the close of each fiscal year, reports containing certain financial statements of Icahn Enterprises for the fiscal year, including a balance sheet and statements of income, unitholders' equity and changes in financial position, which will be audited by a nationally recognized firm of independent certified public accountants.
+Unitholders will be entitled to have access to Icahn Enterprises books and certain other records at reasonable times upon reasonable notice to the general partner, subject to certain limitations including those intended to protect confidential business information statements of income, unitholders' equity and changes in financial position, which will be audited by a nationally recognized firm of independent certified public accountants.
 Within 90 days after the close of each taxable year, Icahn Enterprises will use its best efforts to furnish to each unitholder as of the last day of any month during such taxable year such information as may be required by the unitholders for the preparation of their individual federal, state and local tax returns.
 This information will be furnished in summary form so that certain complex calculations normally required can be avoided.
 The partnership's ability to furnish such summary information may depend on the cooperation of unitholders in supplying certain information to the partnership.